 Building What’s Possible

-Close collaboration with engineering helped us assess feasibility early—avoiding dead ends and ensuring flows like UPI payments or Gold Loan eligibility could scale across millions of users.
+Close collaboration with engineering helped us assess feasibility early and avoiding dead ends and ensuring flows like UPI payments or Gold Loan eligibility could scale across millions of users.

 Tied to Real Results

 With product managers, I defined clear success metrics: completion rates, engagement levels, and repeat usage.
-Design wasn’t just beautiful—it was performing.
+Design wasn’t just beautiful. it was performing well.

 Phase 1